 Central Service Cost.
-The 2019 central service cost is an estimate derived from data in Fiscal 2017 Cost Allocation Plan for the Period Ending December 31, 2017 prepared by Dossett Consulting and kept on file in the Delaware County Auditor's Office.
+The 2021 central service cost is an estimate derived from data in Fiscal 2019 Cost Allocation Plan for the Period Ending December 31, 2019 prepared by Dossett Consulting and kept on file in the Delaware County Auditor's Office.
+It is an indirect expense.